Positive feedback: Terminology

-These confusions, along with the everyday associations of positive with 'good' and negative with 'bad', have led many systems theorists to propose alternative terms.
-For example, Donella Meadows prefers the terms 'Reinforcing' and 'Balancing' feedbacks.
+These confusions, along with the everyday associations of positive with good and negative with bad, have led many systems theorists to propose alternative terms.
+For example, Donella Meadows prefers the terms reinforcing and balancing feedbacks.

 Examples and applications

 In electronics

 Regenerative circuits were invented and patented in 1914 for the amplification and reception of very weak radio signals.
 Carefully controlled positive feedback around a single transistor amplifier can multiply its gain by 1,000 or more.
 Therefore, a signal can be amplified 20,000 or even 100,000 times in one stage, that would normally have a gain of only 20 to 50.
 The problem with regenerative amplifiers working at these very high gains is that they easily become unstable and start to oscillate.
 The radio operator has to be prepared to tweak the amount of feedback fairly continuously for good reception.
 Modern radio receivers use the superheterodyne design, with many more amplification stages, but much more stable operation and no positive feedback.

 The oscillation that can break out in a regenerative radio circuit is used in electronic oscillators.
 By the use of tuned circuits or a piezoelectric crystal (commonly quartz), the signal that is amplified by the positive feedback remains linear and sinusoidal.
 There are several designs for such harmonic oscillators, including the Armstrong oscillator, Hartley oscillator, Colpitts oscillator, and the Wien bridge oscillator.
 They all use positive feedback to create oscillations.

 Many electronic circuits, especially amplifiers, incorporate negative feedback.
-This reduces their gain, but improves their linearity, input impedance, output impedance, and bandwidth, and stabilises all of these parameters, including the closed-loop gain.
+This reduces their gain, but improves their linearity, input impedance, output impedance, and bandwidth, and stabilises all of these parameters, including the loop gain.
 These parameters also become less dependent on the details of the amplifying device itself, and more dependent on the feedback components, which are less likely to vary with manufacturing tolerance, age and temperature.
 The difference between positive and negative feedback for AC signals is one of phase: if the signal is fed back out of phase, the feedback is negative and if it is in phase the feedback is positive.
 One problem for amplifier designers who use negative feedback is that some of the components of the circuit will introduce phase shift in the feedback path.
 If there is a frequency (usually a high frequency) where the phase shift reaches 180°, then the designer must ensure that the amplifier gain at that frequency is very low (usually by low-pass filtering).
 If the loop gain (the product of the amplifier gain and the extent of the positive feedback) at any frequency is greater than one, then the amplifier will oscillate at that frequency (Barkhausen stability criterion).
 Such oscillations are sometimes called parasitic oscillations.
 An amplifier that is stable in one set of conditions can break into parasitic oscillation in another.
 This may be due to changes in temperature, supply voltage, adjustment of front-panel controls, or even the proximity of a person or other conductive item.